-A sento is a public bath house that uses standard water.
+A sento is a public bathhouse.
 Each neighborhood has one, and traditionally, families visit them on a regular basis.
 Sento have a long history in the community as a place of interaction and bonding.

 Most facilities have separate baths for male and female guests.
 In these facilities, remove all clothing before entering.
 A few facilities will have shared baths, and in these places, a swimsuit is required.

 Take a shower before entering the baths.
 If you are at a hot spring, shampoo, body wash and towels will be provided, but if you are at a public bath, you need to rent or bring your own.
 Each shower has a stool and bucket.
 Take a seat, and pour hot water over yourself using the bucket.
 Make sure to turn off the water when not in use, and be mindful not to splash others.